- A level requirements: ABB

 To give examples of empirical phenomena for which stochastic processes provide suitable mathematical models.
 To provide an introduction to the methods of probabilistic model building for dynamic events occurring over time.
 To familiarise students with the usual techniques in the area of probability modelling.

-This module follows on directly from MATH263 (Statistical Theory and Methods I), extending the work there on linear regression and analysis of variance, and then going beyond these to generalised linear models.
-The module emphasises applications of statistical methods, while the companion module MATH361 (Theory of Statistical Inference) focuses on more theoretical aspects.
+This module extends earlier work on linear regression and analysis of variance, and then goes beyond these to generalised linear models.
+The module emphasises applications of statistical methods.
 Statistical software is used throughout as familiarity with its use is a valuable skill for those interested in a career in a statistical field.
-It is helpful, though not essential, to have taken MATH264 (Statistical Theory and Methods II).

 The research internship module is designed to give students the experience of working in a research environment or setting that is quite different from any project work that they undertake in the Department of Mathematics.
 It should provide an insight into how students may apply skills and experiences later in their career; whether working abroad, in industry or in a scientific setting.